-5. ESTIMATED PROJECT WATER SUPPLY FROM UKL FOR IRRIGATION AND REFUGES DURING 2005:
+5. ESTIMATED PROJECT WATER SUPPLY FROM UKL FOR IRRIGATION AND REFUGES DURING 2006:

 - Water Supply for Irrigation.
-The estimated Project water supply (assuming a DRY water year type) for irrigation from UKL from April 1 through September 30, 2005 is 299,000 acre-feet based upon the hydrological conditions existing on April 1.
-This quantity may be reduced under the Drought Plan if hydrologic conditions deteriorate during the season and drought allocations are required.
+The estimated Project water supply (assuming an ABOVE AVERAGE water year type) for irrigation from UKL from April 1 through September 30, 2006 is 322,700 acre-feet based upon the hydrological conditions existing on April 1.
+This quantity may be reduced if hydrologic conditions deteriorate during the season or drought allocations are required.
 This quantity takes into consideration the 100,000 acre-feet of water acquired for the water bank through land idling and groundwater substitution.
-This quantity may increase or decrease in response to hydrological conditions after April 1 because actual conditions may differ widely from those assumed by the operation forecast model.
-Project water deliveries after October 1, would be contingent upon availability of water from UKL consistent with Tables 3 and 4, and hydrological conditions from October 2005 through March 2006. - Water Supply for Refuges.
-The estimated amount of Project water from UKL for delivery to national wildlife refuges from April 1 through October 31, 2005 will be 25,000 acre-feet.
+This quantity may increase or decrease in response to hydrological conditions after April 1 because actual conditions may differ widely from those assumed by the forecast model.
+Project water deliveries after October 1, would be contingent upon availability of water from UKL consistent with Tables 3 and 4, and hydrological conditions from October 2006 through March 2007. - Water Supply for Refuges.
+The estimated amount of Project water from UKL for delivery to national wildlife refuges from April 1 through October 31, 2006 will be 56,000 acre-feet.
 This was estimated in relation to historic deliveries to refuges.